 SAGE III's role is to provide global, long-term measurements of key components of the Earth's atmosphere.
 The most important of these are the vertical distribution of aerosols and ozone from the upper troposphere through the stratosphere.
 In addition, SAGE III also provides unique measurements of temperature in the stratosphere and mesosphere and profiles of trace gases such as water vapor and nitrogen dioxide that play significant roles in atmospheric radiative and chemical processes.

-Human activities are changing the Earth and its atmosphere.
-Long-term records show a rise in the global average temperature over the past few decades.
-Other observations reveal changes in the composition of the Earth’s atmosphere such as thinning of the stratospheric ozone layer and increases in the concentration of greenhouse gases.
-Scientists do not fully understand how these changes affect the climate.
-Therefore, highly accurate, long-term measurements are essential for gaining a better understanding of the processes that control climate change.
+Human activities are changing the Earth and its atmosphere, causing a rise in global average temperatures during the past few decades.
+Other observations reveal changing concentrations of greenhouse gases and thinning of the ozone layer in the stratosphere.
+Scientists do not yet understand how these changes are affecting the climate.
+Accurate, long-term measurements such as those provided with SAGE III-ISS are crucial for understanding the processes controlling climate change.

-ELC-4 is installed to the ELC4 site (ISS starboard nadir) via the Space Station Remote Manipulator System (SSRMS).
+SAGE III-ISS is installed to the ELC4 site (ISS starboard nadir) via the Space Station Remote Manipulator System (SSRMS).
 No crew involvement is required.

 SAGE III-ISS Instrument Pallet Overview.